PiotrKrasnowski/MDL_and_Generalization_Guarantees_for_Representation_Learning/README.md

 ## Reproduction of the results

 To reproduce the results reported in our paper, run firstly the script ['main.py'].
 The full training time may take several hours, but it could be shortened by reducing the number of repetitions (line 13) from 5 to 1.
-The training results and the trained models are stored in the directory ['results'], with a proper timestamp.
+The training results and the trained models are stored in the directory ['results'], in a folder with a most recent timestamp.

 The training results could be visualized using the script ['analyze_results.py'].
-In line 5 of the script, it is necessary to select a timestamp pointing to the right folder with the results.
-The produced graphs will be saved in the directory ['figures'], with the same timestamp.
+In line 5 of the script, it is necessary to select a timestamp pointing to the folder with the results.
+The produced graphs will be saved in the directory ['figures'], in a folder with a corresponding timestamp.

 ## Citation